 Finally, it is also key to specify how you will create awareness of the existence of your product, that is, what are your marketing strategies for reaching customers and other stakeholders (relevant industry actors, lobbying groups, potential partners/collaborators, etc.).
 Be creative and specific, there are lots of media that can be exploited (fairs, events, conferences and congresses, online presence, etc.).

-Recorded Webinar: Proposal Writing in H2020 – How to maximize impact
+Recorded Webinar: How to maximize impact in Horizon 2020

 Stay informed about Horizon 2020